denis23x/takabase-ssr/src/assets/markdown/help/deep-dive.md

 +++

 +++ Steps can be used to show a list of steps in a process.
-Extra step colors `step-primary, step-secondary, step-accent, step-info, step-success, step-warning, step-error`{.inline} {.alert .inline}
+Extra step colors `step-primary, step-secondary, step-accent, step-info, step-success, step-warning, step-error`{.inline} {.alert .block}

 Vertical steps